pyos/webmcast/README.md

 (all of which mean "indeterminate"), it's possible to produce an infinite stream.

+>There is only one reserved word for Element Size encoding, which is an Element Size
+>encoded to all 1's.
+Such a coding indicates that the size of the Element is unknown,
+>which is a special case that we believe will be useful for live streaming purposes.

 ![Infinite EBML.](https://raw.githubusercontent.com/pyos/webmcast/resource-fork/README.md/2-webm-indeterminate.png)

 Let's say a client connects at some point.